Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 `Type password according to POSTGRES_PASSWORD on Step 6.`

-Prompt changed to `demodb=#`
+Prompt changed to `demodb=#`.

-10. Get list of tables
+10. Get list of tables:

 ```
 \dt
 ```

-The list is empty, no table is in the database
+The list is empty, no table is in the database.

-11. Open the command editor
+11. Open the command editor:

 ```
 \e
 ```

-Vi editor opened
+Vi editor opened.

 ```
 Hit <Ins>
 ```

-Editor switched to Insert mode
+Editor switched to Insert mode.

-12. Paste the command
+12. Paste the command:

 ```
 CREATE TABLE accounts (